Sam-Bonin/SmartVote/README.md

 1. When first loaded, the application processes the PDF document and generates embeddings for each page
 2. User enters a query about a policy area (e.g., "housing policy")
-3. The query is converted to a vector embedding
+3. The query is converted to a vector embedding (cached for future use)
 4. Vector similarity is used to find the most relevant sections of the party platform
+5. Text content is loaded from the PDF only for the relevant pages
-5. The relevant sections are sent to GPT with a prompt to analyze the party's position
+6. The relevant sections are sent to GPT with a token-optimized prompt
-6. The analysis is returned to the user, along with links to the original document
+7. The analysis is returned to the user, along with links to the original document

+## API Endpoints

+- **POST /query**: Process a query and return analysis with relevant document sections
+- **POST /clear-cache**: Clear the query and embedding caches
+- **GET /health**: Simple endpoint to check if the service is running
+- **GET /**: Serve the main application interface
+- **GET /data/{file_path}**: Serve files from the data directory

 ## Troubleshooting